aarongorka/aarongorka-com/content/blog/why-you-need-psps-in-eks.md

 ---
-title: "EKS Privilege Escalation"
+title: "Why You Need PSPs in EKS"
 date: 2019-10-04T11:47:24+10:00
-featuredImage: "/tbd.png"
+featuredImage: "/eks-orig.jpg"
-draft: true
 ---

-With restricted Pod creation privileges, how far can you escalate privileges in an EKS cluster with default settings?
+Pod Security Policies (PSPs) are an important component of security in Kubernetes.
+Lets explore what happens without them.

 <!--more-->

 {{< load-photoswipe >}}
-{{< figure src="/tbd.png" >}}
+{{< figure src="/eks-orig.jpg" >}}

 [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/) (EKS) is a managed Kubernetes service running on AWS.
 It takes away the bulk of the pain of managing a Kubernetes service by running the master tier for you.
 As with all AWS services, security is a [Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/).
-Amazon ensure the security of the master tier and the API server, but what you run _inside_ the cluster -- that's up to you.
+Amazon ensure the security of the master tier, but what you run _inside_ the cluster -- that's up to you.

 ---